cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

 8/9/2020

+Reformatted the xaml with the https://github.com/Xavalon/XamlStyler - in the past I have used the VS plugin but for a period I had problems with a lock/crash on save all so have moved away from that - but I miss the formatting work it does and when I saw the console/tool version I thought that was something I could easily integrate.
+No integration yet but did a first run and it was quick and easy to reformat all the files in the solution.

 Worked on importing 2015 photos into HikeLemmon - as a result worked on File Renaming to be able to fix a problem where the imported photo has illegal (for this program) characters in the name.
 The fix is simple enough - rename the file on the file system and select it again - but much nicer now to just get help in the program.